-Dealing with Potential Issues: If manipulating the ZI subpopulation does not lead to behavioral changes or altered c-Fos expression across groups, we will adjust the experiment to target a different ZI subdivision.
+Addressing potential issues: If manipulating the ZI subpopulation does not lead to behavioral changes or altered c-FOS expression across groups, we will adjust the experiment to target a different ZI subdivision.
 Alternatively, if no changes are observed, we will modify the timing of the manipulation relative to stress exposure.
 Given our preliminary results, which suggest reduced ZI activation following a trauma reminder in the PTSD phenotype, we plan to shift the ZI manipulation to an earlier time point, either before or during the trauma reminder (via DCZ injection).

-Experiment for Specific Aim #C: The protocol is identical to Experiments #A1 and #A2.
+Experiment for Specific Aim 3: The protocol is identical to Experiments #A1 and #A2.

 To anterogradely trace the ZI projections: AAV-CaMKIIa-EGFP will be injected into the ZI.
 To retrogradely trace ZI neurons projecting to the BMA: RetroBeads (R180-1000, Lumaflouor) will be injected into the BMA (bregma, AP = -1.8 mm; ML = +3.9 mm; DV = -9.0 mm).
 To chemogenetic inhibition of ZI neuronal axonal terminals in the BMA: AAV-CaMKIIa-hM4D-mCherry (Obio Technology, China) will be injected into the ZI.
 To chemogenetic inhibition of BMA-projecting ZI neurons: AAVretro-Syn-Cre will be bilaterally injected into the BMA and AAV-EF1a-DIO-hM4D-mCherry (BrainVTA Technology) will be injected into the ZI.
 To anterogradely trace the axonal projection patterns of ZI innervated-BMA neurons: AAV1-Syn-Cre (Taitool Bioscience) will be injected into the ZI and Cre-dependent AAVef1a-DIO-EGFP (Brain Case Technology) will be injected into the BMA.